 The analysis error estimate is retrieved and smoothed in task (mc/sv/getea).
 The analysis error estimate is based on EDA variances.
 The standard deviation is retrieved on all model levels on a reduced Gaussian grid corresponding to the singular vector resolution.
-To avoid spuriously small local values of the analysis error standard deviation, the fields are smoothed by truncation to total wavenumber ≤ 21 .
+To avoid spuriously small local values of the analysis error standard deviation, the fields are smoothed by truncation to total wavenumber $\leq 21$ .

-The linear combination of the singular vectors into initial perturbations is done in task (mc/sv/rot) The relevant shell-script is sample_svs in scripts/gen. The Gaussian sampling is performed in the following three steps
+The linear combination of the singular vectors into initial perturbations is done in task (mc/sv/rot) The relevant shell-script is sample\svs in scripts/gen. The Gaussian sampling is performed in the following three steps

 - (i) Computation of the standard deviation BETA of the sampled Gaussian distribution for each set of singular vectors.
 This happens by comparing the singular vectors with an estimate of analysis error standard deviation provided by the EDA.
-See program aev_norm in prepdata/mc_tools. - (ii) Generation of coefficients for the Gaussian sampling.
-See program gen_sv_coeff in prep-data/mc_tools. - (iii) Linear combination of singular vectors.
-See program sv_lin_combi in prepdata/mc_tools.
+See program aev\norm in prepdata/mc\tools. - (ii) Generation of coefficients for the Gaussian sampling.
+See program gen\sv\coeff in prepdata/mc\tools. - (iii) Linear combination of singular vectors.
+See program sv\lin\combi in prepdata/mc\tools.

 The scaling of the width of the Gaussian distribution is performed independently for each set of singular vectors.
-A standard deviation β of the Gaussian distribution to be sampled is determined as follows.
+A standard deviation $\beta$ of the Gaussian distribution to be sampled is determined as follows.
 The singular vectors are compared with an estimate of the analysis error standard deviation using an analysis error variance norm.
-This is defined as the L^2 -norm of the perturbation scaled by the estimate of the analysis error standard deviation.
-For the re-forecasts, this estimate of the analysis error standard deviation is provided by the four-dimensional variational assimilation system used in ERA-Interim.
+This is defined as the $L^2$ -norm of the perturbation scaled by the estimate of the analysis error standard deviation.
+For the re-forecasts, this estimate of the analysis error standard deviation.
+For the re-forecasts, this estimate of the analysis error standard deviation is provided by the EDA of ERA5.
 In the real-time forecasts, scaled analysis error standard deviations obtained from the EDA (mars type=ses) are uses as an estimate of the analysis error standard deviation.
 The summation in the norm extends over the entire model grid and involves the horizontal wind components, temperature and the logarithm of surface pressure, i.e. the variables defining the dry model state in grid point space.
 The standard deviation of the Gaussian for a set of singular vectors is set to where $\overline{\kappa}$ denotes the average analysis error variance norm for the set of singular vectors.
-The parameter γ is determined empirically to yield adequate ensemble dispersion.
-Presently, the EPS uses $\gamma=0.0240$ for all sets of singular vectors.
-The reforecasts use $\gamma=0.010$ as the ERA-Interim analysis error estimate is different from that of the real-time analysis.
+The parameter $\gamma$ is determined empirically to yield adequate ensemble dispersion.
+Presently, the EPS uses $\gamma = 0.0175$ for all sets of singular vectors.
+The reforecasts use $\gamma = 0.013$ as the ERA5 EDA analysis error estimate is different from that of the real-time EDA.

-$$\beta = \gamma/\overline{\kappa},\tag{2.2}$$
+$$\beta = \gamma / \overline{\kappa}, \tag{2.2}$$

-The scaling factor γ for the singular vector perturbation amplitude is determined by SHELL-variables: EPSGAMMA, EPSGAMMA_TC2INI.
-Table 2.2 describes how γ is set for each set of singular vectors depending on the two variables.
+The scaling factor $\gamma$ for the singular vector perturbation amplitude is determined by SHELL-variables: EPSGAMMA, EPSGAMMA\TC2INI.
+Table 2.2 describes how $\gamma$ is set for each set of singular vectors depending on the two variables.